Full Tag Reference

 Module-specific preset sets

-Section titled “Module-specific preset sets”Place <mm-presets> at the beginning of a module’s HTML:
+Section titled “Module-specific preset sets”Place <mm-preset> at the beginning of a module’s HTML:

 Section titled “Name collisions and precedence”If a module defines a preset set with the same name as a global one, the module-specific definition takes precedence.
 This happens because the header HTML appears first in the combined document, and later definitions override earlier ones.